hajjbbee/Pollinate-HE-Curriculum/replit.md

 ### Technical Implementations
 Smart children management ensures data integrity during updates.
 Automatic curriculum regeneration is triggered by settings changes, including clearing local opportunities and fetching new ones.
 Production-ready error handling is implemented across frontend and backend, with specific user feedback for issues like credit exhaustion or API failures.
 API optimizations reduce token usage for AI services.
 Real-time events are cached and displayed for a 14-day window from multiple sources, including manual Facebook group event integration.

+**Expandable Activity Cards with Confidence-Boosting Examples**: Each learning activity in Today's Plan, This Week view, and the 12-week accordion displays as a beautiful expandable card.
+When clicked, activities reveal 3 confidence-boosting examples at different difficulty levels: Quick & Easy (5-15 min, household items), Medium Adventure (20-45 min, low-cost/free), and Deep-Dive Rabbit Hole (1-3 hours or multi-day).
+Each example includes age ranges and practical hands-on instructions, designed to eliminate "I don't know how to do this" paralysis and empower mums to journal more confidently.
+The AI curriculum generation now includes these examples for all main learning activities, following a structured template to ensure quality and consistency.

 ## External Dependencies

 ### AI Services